 I want womens sport sandals that can be walked all day in, and still look good with a dress in the evening.
 Sandals can be an issue because a lot of the fashionable ones provide zero support, and the sturdy ones look like I’m ready to go clam digging.

 No matter what sandals I’m looking at, they need to have arch support and be made of material that won’t deteriorate in bad weather or leave me with a lot of blisters.

 The key is to find a pair or two that can be used for different types of activities.
+Wear one pair to travel in and pack your other sandals in a packing cube.
 One pair of sandals can be used to hike in, as well as to a restaurant.
 Versatility, comfort and style can be met in a few pairs of sandals!

 These are the most versatile styles that I’ve found provide some of the benefits of womens sport sandals without looking like they are: